-Most types of tax-deferred retirement accounts require you to begin annual withdrawals—referred to as required minimum distribution, or RMDs—the year you turn 72 (as of January 1, 2020).
+Most types of tax-deferred retirement accounts require you to begin annual withdrawals—referred to as required minimum distributions, or RMDs—the year you turn 72 (as of January 1, 2020).
 You probably have questions about how that works, so keep reading—here are the answers.

 What is a required minimum distribution (RMD)?

 Generally, an RMD is the amount that the Internal Revenue Service, or IRS, requires you withdraw each year from your tax-deferred retirement accounts, including most employer-sponsored retirement plans or IRAs, by April 1 of the year after you turn 72.
 It’s important to think about how an RMD fits into your overall retirement income plan—either individually, or with a spouse or partner.

 What are the RMD rules?

 Simply put, the RMD rules are federal tax regulations that require you to begin these withdrawals.
-The regulations can get complicated quickly, so it’s a good idea to review our "Understand your RMD" page to make sure you know which of your accounts have RMD requirements, when you need to begin withdrawals, and how much you need to take.
-(There’s more on how the math works below.)
+The regulations can get complicated quickly, so make sure you know which of your accounts have RMD requirements, when you need to begin withdrawals, and how much you need to take.
+(There's more on how the math works below.)